zawphyo-Hub/Flight-Ticket-Booking-System/README.md

-# Flight Ticket Booking System (Sky Asia Express)
+# Flight Ticket Booking System
-Technologies: Php | JavaScript | PhpMyAdmin
+Technologies: Php , JavaScript , PhpMyAdmin

 ## Project Overview
 Sky Asia Expressis a dynamic full-stack web application that simulates a real-world flight ticket booking system.
 It allows users to search for flights, book one-way or round-trip tickets, and manage passenger information.
 The platform also features an admin panel for managing schedules and flight details.